-The Faculty of Religious Studies is home to over 80 students involved in graduate studies.
-Masters and PhD students explore a broad range of fields and conduct research into key topics in the study of the world’s religions – past and present – and prepare themselves for careers in all sectors of society, in particular university teaching.
+The School of Religious Studies is home to over 80 students involved in graduate studies.
+Masters and PhD students explore a broad range of fields and conduct research into key topics in the study of the world’s religions—past and present—and prepare themselves for careers in all sectors of society, in particular university teaching.

-A gift of $1-million would enable the Faculty to attract, support, and encourage bright, motivated students to pursue graduate studies at McGill.
+A gift of $1-million would enable the School to attract, support, and encourage bright, motivated students to pursue graduate studies at McGill.

 Undergraduate student support ($170,000)

-With $170,000 in support for undergraduate scholarships and needs-based bursaries, the Faculty of Religious Studies would be in a position to recruit the best and brightest students from around the globe, including Africa, Asia, and the Caribbean.
-In addition to enhancing the diversity of the student body this would add to the Faculty’s cultural mix and to the existing global connection of the Faculty’s theological program.
+With $170,000 in support for undergraduate scholarships and needs-based bursaries, the School of Religious Studies would be in a position to recruit the best and brightest students from around the globe, including Africa, Asia, and the Caribbean.
+In addition to enhancing the diversity of the student body this would add to the School’s cultural mix and to the existing global connection of the School’s theological program.

 Right: Dean Ellen Aitken (front row, second from right) with 2008 graduates from the PhD, MA, BTh and BA programs.

-Please support the Faculty of Religious Studies by donating online:
+Please support the School of Religious Studies by donating online: